 Holiday Reduce & Reuse Tips

-- Choose decorations that are natural.
+- Choose natural decorations.
 Decorate with gourds, pine boughs, and other items found in nature.
 Then, when you're done with them, these materials can be composted with your other yard waste.

 - Gift experiences instead of stuff!
 Tickets to a show, dinner for two, or massage coupons are all great gift ideas that require no packaging.
 The only thing left behind is happiness and memories of a good time.
 So think outside the gift box and give some fun this holiday season.

 - Going holiday shopping?
-Leave a reusable bag in your car or at your office for impromptu shopping trips.
+Leave a reusable bag in your car or office for impromptu shopping trips.

 - Baking cookies or other goodies this holiday season?
-Package them in reusable and/or recyclable containers as gifts.
+Package them in reusable and recyclable containers as gifts.
 Homemade goodies show how much you care and help you avoid packaging waste.

-- Use recycling signs to let your guests know where to properly dispose of their wastes at your holiday party.
+- Use recycling signs to let your guests know where to dispose of their waste at your holiday party properly.

 Waste Less Wrapping Paper - A Guide to What's Recyclable